hhu-stups/prob2_ui/src/main/resources/help/help_en/ProB2UI.md

 ![Visualisation Menu](../screenshots/Menu/Visualisation.png)

 The Visualisation submenu provides different forms of visualisation.
-You can enter a formula, view the history chart or take a look at the graph visualisation.
+You can enter a formula and visualize it as [graph](Main View/Formula Graph Visualisation.md) or [table](Main View/Formula Table Visualisation.md), view the history chart or take a look at the [graph visualisation](Graph Visualisation.md).

 ![Advanced Menu](../screenshots/Menu/Advanced.png)

 This submenu provides a Groovy console and allows you to manage your plugins and own visualisations.
+Additionally you can compute [benchmarks](Benchmarks.md) of operations by using this menu.

 ![Window Menu](../screenshots/Menu/Window.png)

 The Window submenu allows you to change perspectives and [detach components](Detaching of Components.md).
 This UI comes with 3 different preset perspectives.
 It allows you to [use your own perspective](Perspectives.md) as well by providing a FXML file containing the views but be aware that this might ruin the ability to detach components.
+This menu allows you to close the ProB2UI too.

 ![Help Menu](../screenshots/Menu/Help.png)